Fondul Proprietatea: History

 The shares distribution constitutes the means to repair the injury suffered by persons and families that have been wrongfully dispossessed of their properties during the communist totalitarian period (1945–1989).

-According to the official website, Romania would be the only eastern country trying to compensate at a fair value the people who have been dispossessed by the communist regime.

-Company, capital and corporate purpose
+Company, capital, and corporate purpose

 S.C.
-Fondul “Proprietatea ” S.A. was established to assure the financial resources necessary to compensate the persons abusively expropriated.
-The compensation is made in shares, representing the actual value of the real estates which are not given back in kind.
-Following the fulfillment of some strictly law determined stages, the titleholders of the rights of compensation will become shareholders of Fondul Proprietatea.
+Fondul “Proprietatea” S.A. was established to assure the financial resources necessary to compensate the persons abusively expropriated.
+The compensation is made in shares, representing the actual value of the real estate which are not given back in kind.
+Following the fulfillment of some strict law determined stages, the titleholders of the rights of compensation will become shareholders of Fondul Proprietatea.